High-Performance-IO/capio/src/posix/readme.md

 ## Implement a new systemcall

-For each new systemcall imlemented in CAPIO, unless the behaviour is the same of a previously added systemcall, a new file should be added.
+For each new systemcall implemented in CAPIO, unless the behaviour is the same of a previously added systemcall, a new file should be added.
 The handler must have the following signature: